connexcs/docs/docs/guides/tshoot-signal.md

 ## Call Connectivity Issues
 When calls won't connect or stay connected, this is typically related to signalling (connecting, maintaining, and ending calls) and related protocols.
 Troubleshooting should focus on the customer equipment, the ConnexCS configuration, the carrier, or the far-end.

+!!! tip "Check for known issues"
+    Before troubleshooting any issue, please check our [**Status Page**](https://status.connexcs.com/).
+We monitor 45+ metrics on each of our 30+ RTP servers.
+In the unlikely event that we are having media issues, the issue may already be reported here, saving you and your customer unnecessary work diagnosing the issue.

 ### Calls won't connect
 + Setup Issues- outbound calls don't connect (typically there is an error message), inbound calls are not delivered to the correct desitnation or are not received by the ConnexCS switch at all